Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 For this project a combination of 3 tools were used.

-* Excel for initial Data CLeaning
+* Excel for initial Data Cleaning
 * Jupyter Notebook(Python) for Exploratory Data Analysis
 * Tableau for creating data visualizations and a dashboard